qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

    * -  :menuselection:`--> Scale Ratio`
      -
      - Specifies the ratio of distance to elevation units used for the profile's scale.
+   * - :menuselection:`--> Synchronize Layers to Project` -
+     - When enabled, the elevation profile layers will always match the project’s main map canvas layer structure, including layer order and groups.
+       Any changes to the project :guilabel:`Layers` panel are immediately reflected in the elevation profile.
+       This option is disabled by default.
    * - :menuselection:`--> Distance Units`
      -
      - Allows to render distances in the profile chart with units other than the map canvas units.